-You can connect with your friends on Garmin Connect.
-Garmin Connect gives you the tools to track, analyze, share, and encourage each other.
-Record the events of your active lifestyle including runs, walks, rides, swims, hikes, triathlons, and more.
-To sign up for a free account, you can download the app from the app store on your phone (garmin.com/connectapp), or go to connect.garmin.com.
+Your Garmin Connect account allows you to track your performance and connect with your friends.
+It gives you the tools to track, analyze, share, and encourage each other.
+You can record the events of your active lifestyle, including runs, walks, rides, swims, hikes, golf games, and more.